Biden pays tribute to veterans, ‘the soul of America,’ at Arlington National Cemetery

 “Folks, on Veterans Day, we have to always remember that there’s nothing low-risk or low-cost about war for the women and men who fight it,” he said.

 Earlier Thursday, the administration announced plans to expand support for veterans who had been exposed to potential contaminants and environmental hazards in the line of duty, including the herbicide Agent Orange and toxic burn pits.
-Some of those actions include allowing access to VA service and benefits for a wider array of medical conditions that could be tied to exposure to such toxins, improving data on individual exposures, expanding training for VA and non-VA health-care providers, and extending veterans’ eligibility period for VA health care.
+Some of those actions include allowing access to VA service and benefits for a wider array of medical conditions that could to be tied to exposure to such toxins, improving data on individual exposures, expanding training for VA and non-VA health-care providers, and extending veterans’ eligibility period for VA health care.

 For example, veterans who served in “the Southwest Asia theater of operations” and developed asthma, rhinitis and sinusitis within 10 years of their service are now eligible to apply for disability benefits and access to VA health care, the White House said Thursday.